KDreynolds/HoTMiXer/README.md

 # Creating a New Project

-To create a new HTMX project with a Flask backend, run the following command:
+To create a new HTMX project, run the following command:

-"hotmixer create myproject --backend flask"

-or run "hotmixer create myproject" and select flask as your backend option
+"hotmixer create myproject" and select the backend technology of choice.

-Replace `myproject` with your desired project name and `flask` with the backend of your choice (flask/django/gin/nodejs/laravel).
+Replace `myproject` with your desired project name.

 # Contributing